 To make way for the new lanes we’ll be building on Hallam Road and the upgraded intersection at Hallam Road and South Gippsland Highway, we will need to remove and trim some trees.

 Every effort has been made to minimise the number of trees removed, and only trees affected by our works will be removed.
 We’ve also been granted the relevant planning permits for the removal.

-We’ll have a fauna handler on site to inspect each tree and relocate any wildlife before any trees are removed.
+We’ve removed and trimmed some trees already and will still need to remove some more.
+When we do this, we’ll have a fauna handler on site to inspect each tree and relocate any wildlife before any trees are removed.

 We’re also working with community groups to identify opportunities to recycle and reuse the timber from these trees.

 Once our works are complete, we’ll landscape the area with over 10,000 new trees and shrubs.

 Thank you for your patience while we carry out these important upgrades to improve safety on our roads.